Final Gravity Pitching Guide

 - Beer travel stories that aren’t travel guides.

 Seriously, do not pitch us on why we need to travel to a particular place and the things we have to do while we’re there.
 We’re interested in travel stories.
 As in, narratives.
-You lived a thing while you were traveling, and beer was a part of it, and this experience was so interesting you think other people will want to read about it, even if they’re never going to travel to the place you’re talking about.
+If you lived a thing while you were traveling, and beer was a part of it, and this experience was so interesting you think other people will want to read about it, even if they’re never going to travel to the place you’re talking about, pitch us about it.

 - Short essays about your own relationship to a specific beer.